PurrPurrPurpleJJ3773/jenny-ai-experiment/README.md

 * Prompt generating is about precision.
 * Guardrails are not static, there is always an option to expand a context.
 * Leonardo is a visual model.
 It makes drastic changes omitting the previous uotputs, struggles with details.
 It can be hardly used for tasks requiring precision and narrative consistency.
 * ChatGPT is faster to "communicate" with.
 It remembers, addapts to the context.
+It is not "afraid" of long, detailed prompts.
+*

 ### Files